-Each of Mr. Nate Ward and Mr. Roger Werner, two members of our board of directors, have advised the Company of their intention to submit their respective resignations from the board of directors, effective immediately prior to the completion of this offering.
-Upon the completion of this offering, our board of directors will consist of four directors, with each director being elected to serve until the next annual meeting of stockholders and until their respective successors have been duly elected and qualified.
+Each of Mr. Nate Ward and Mr. Roger Werner, two members of our board of directors, resigned from the board of directors, effective immediately prior to the completion of the Company's initial public offering.
+Since that time, our board of directors has consisted, and will continue to consist, of four directors, with each director being elected to serve until the next annual meeting of stockholders and until their respective successors have been duly elected and qualified.
 All elections for the board of directors will be decided by a plurality of the votes cast by the stockholders entitled to vote on such matter.